Dirichlet energy and focusing NLS condensates of minimal intensity: Introduction

 The interest in this extremal (max-min) problem originates from the problem of finding a compact spectral support, $\G^+$, of the fNLS soliton condensate of minimal average intensity, given a fixed finite ``anchor'' set $E\in\G^+$.
-Similar problem can be formulated about the \ZS spectrum of finite gap fNLS solutions defined by spectral hyperelliptic Riemann surface branched at $\hat E=E\cup\bar E$.
-To better frame our results we provide a concise description of the fNLS finite gap solutions and fNLS soliton condensates hereafter.
+Similar problem can be formulated about the \ZS (continuous) spectrum of finite gap fNLS solutions defined by spectral hyperelliptic Riemann surface branched at $\hat E=E\cup\bar E$.

+In the next Subsection \ref{detdescr} we provide a detailed description of the results of the paper, while in the remaining Subsections \ref{secfNLSextrem}, \ref{motivation} of this introduction we discuss the connection and motivation for studying the problem coming from the theory of fNLS soliton condensates.